Attestation (Updated on April 9, 2026) 12 min read

 • Not members: Pakistan, UAE (as an issuing country), some Middle Eastern states

-For Hague member countries, the simplified chain is:
+For Hague member countries, the chain is:

 1. Home country authentication (notary or designated authority)